darian-catalin-cucer/DiceRoller-1/README.md

 [![current version](https://img.shields.io/badge/current_version-1.0-green)](#)

-This is a simple dice-app for Android that was created as part of course [Android Basics in Kotlin](https://developer.android.com/courses/android-basics-kotlin/course) by Google.
+This is a simple dice app for Android that was created as part of course [Android Basics in Kotlin](https://developer.android.com/courses/android-basics-kotlin/course) by Google.

-## Content
+## Table of content

 - [How does it work](#How-does-it-work)
 - [Screenshots](#Screenshots)